underlay/underlay.org/docs/using.md

 Export files can specify a mapping that allows users to choose which fields they want included in their exported file, as well as rename those fields to align with their use case.

-At present, there is no way to filter data from an export beyond including or excluded a specific class or attribute.
+At present, there is no way to filter data from an export beyond including or excluding a specific class or attribute.

 ## Future Approach: Queries

-An improved interface for exports would be to allow users to generate a query whose result is cached and storage.
+An improved interface for exports would be to allow users to generate a query whose result is cached and stored.
 The output result may be similar to static cached files (e.g. a JSON file or CSV file), but they would have more granular control over which data is included in these output files.

 ## Future Approach: Hosted instances

 One future interface we intend to implement is the ability to quickly stand up a private, hosted database that is populated with the collection's data or a queried subset of the data.
 This hosted instance would be production-grade and could be immediately used in a production environment.
-Settings on whether the content of the hosted instance is automaticall incremented as new collection versions are published would be configurable.
+Settings on whether the content of the hosted instance is automatically incremented as new collection versions are published would be configurable.

-This would give users a simple way to take existing collections and using them in production environments quickly, and with low maintenance overhead.
+This would give users a simple way to take existing collections and use them in production environments quickly, and with low maintenance overhead.